vorpalnet/blade/tls/README.md

 you're ready for a real CA, the same identity CSR goes to it instead (see *Real-CA path* below); nothing else changes.

+## Node Manager is deliberately NOT on this identity

+Node Manager presents its own **permanent** self-signed certificate (`nm-identity.p12`, alias `blade-nm`, ~100-year validity), generated once by blade.sh's `n` step into the same `tls/out/<env>/` directory.
+The NM channel is a closed loop — AdminServer ↔ NM inside the cluster, authenticated by the NM username/password — so it gets the ssh-host-key treatment: one pinned cert, never rotated, never expiring in practice.
+Reissuing or replacing the identity cert above (including short-lived certs from a real CA) therefore **never touches the control plane**. `make-certs.sh` keeps the `blade-nm` entry in `blade-trust.p12` on every rebuild so the AdminServer's NM client continues to validate NM.

 ## Conf keys

 These are added to the env conf alongside the deploy keys.
 See the committed